-To register for the competition send an email to firstname.lastname@example.org with your name, competition category, and which workshop(s) you are registered for.
+Register for the competition by filling in this form and send an email to email@example.com with your name, competition category, and which workshop(s) you are registered for.

 You may only enter one bellydance category, either professional or amateur – not both.
 If you are unsure of which level you should enter, contact firstname.lastname@example.org and we will assist you with placement.